-If you're drawn to playing an instrument, perhaps as an aid to wellbeing, then a small lap-held harp may be for you.
+If you're drawn to playing an instrument, perhaps as an aid to wellbeing, then a small harp may be for you.
 'Harp for Wellbeing' lessons combine relaxation and mindfulness techniques, with a lesson in playing the harp.

 Any celtic, lever or folk harp can be used.

 Small harps are surprisingly easy in the first instance.
 The strings follow the logical order of the white piano keys.
 The gentle sound of the plucked strings, very close to your ear, is magical - even when playing the simplest of tunes.

 - I play some calming harp music to settle you on arrival